Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 3- Oversimplification of Lane Maintenance: The statement "since you are moving in the right direction, continue to drive in the right lane unless you need to overtake" is a good reminder, but it doesn't address specific considerations for maintaining lane position in heavy rain and fog.

+4- Inadequate Wiping and Defrosting Guidance: The statement "use your windshield wipers to clear away the precipitation" is a general reminder, but it doesn't provide specific guidance on how to adjust wiper speed and frequency based on rain intensity.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------